 2）Language – not just using Chinese words to sell the dream, but putting it into the right cultural context – using the right actors and speaking to the locals in their language, using their symbols/icons to create a real connection with Chinese consumers.

 Want to find out more on how to position your brand in a way that appeals to your target Chinese customers?
-Are you looking for translation of your message/materials from English to Chinese accurately and in a culturally appropriate way?
-Find out more at our website here, or give us a call at 1300 792 446 (or +61 3 9188 3621) and talk to one of our Chinese translation specialists today!
+Contact our marketing team, or give us a call at 1300 792 446 and talk to one of our Chinese marketing specialists today!